-The classic white diamond, while beautiful, yes, isn't as uncommon as you may have once thought.
-Diamonds aren't actually rare and haven't been since the 1870s, when huge South African diamond mines were discovered, notes crystal intuitive Julie Abouzelof, owner of Moonrise Crystals.
+The classic white diamond, while beautiful, isn't as uncommon as you may have previously thought.
+Diamonds aren't actually all that rare and haven't been since the 1870s when huge South African diamond mines were discovered, notes crystal intuitive Julie Abouzelof, owner of Moonrise Crystals.

 Many of the colored gemstones, including colored diamonds, are much rarer than white diamonds.
 According to Abouzelof, their meanings date back thousands of years.
 "They believed that the ring finger of the left hand had a special vein, which the Romans later dubbed the vein of love, running directly to the heart."
 Thus, when you select a gemstone for your engagement or wedding ring, you're asking for certain energies to enter your life, and most importantly, your marriage.

 So while you may have just loved the color blue at the time, that rock actually has a much deeper meaning.
 Scroll through to find your particular colored engagement ring and see what it says about you and your relationship.

 These regal gemstones are fit for royalty.
 Princess Diana and Kate both chose this blue stone over traditional white diamonds.
 Meaning: You'll always be honest and loyal to each other.